EightFold24/pwa-training/04-clean-code/04-clean-js/README.md

 Here are the annotated variants so you can judge their readability for yourself:

-1. 😠 Beginners sometimes do that.
-Bad!
-Curly braces are not needed:
+1. 😠 Curly braces are not needed here:
     ```js
     if (n < 0) {alert(`Power ${n} is not supported`);}
     ```
 2. 😠 Split to a separate line without braces.
-Never do that, easy to make an error when adding new lines:
+Never do this, easy to make an error and has been known to cause security vulnerabilities:
     ```js
     if (n < 0)
       alert(`Power ${n} is not supported`);